agility/agilitycms-angular-blog/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run dev` to build the project in preview mode.
 The build artifacts will be stored in the `dist/` directory.

-Use the `--prod` flag for a production build.
+Run `npm run build` flag for a production build.

 ## Further help